-(2) Under section 58B of the Act, the Council may suspend or cancel a WA registered provider’s registration for a reason specified by subregulation (1) even if —
+(2) Under section 58B of the Act, the Council may suspend or cancel a WA registered provider's registration for a reason specified by subregulation (1) even if —

-(a) the provider’s principal place of business is no longer in WA; or
+(a) the Council is no longer satisfied that the provider satisfies the criteria for making an application for registration under regulation 10(1); or

-(b) all or most of the vocational education and training that the provider provides is no longer in WA,

-and even if the provider has applied to another registering body to be registered as a training provider under a corresponding law.
+(b) the provider has applied to another registering body to be registered as a training provider under a corresponding law or the Commonwealth Act.

 (3) The suspension of a WA registered provider’s registration may relate to the whole or a part of the provider’s scope of registration, as the Council decides.